Leptinotarsa decemlineata Say

 Scouting and thresholds Check fields for CPB starting at crop emergence: beetles are easily spotted when plants are small.
 Because larvae feed toward the tops of the plants, scouting for this insect is easily done as workers walk through fields.
 There are no established treatment thresholds for CPB.
 The goal of management should be to limit population growth and spread through fields and farms: large populations are harder to manage than small ones.
 Usually, damage starts around the border of the fields since adults tend to walk rather than fly.
 CPB can completely defoliate potato plants if left uncontrolled.

 This insect is unpalatable to some generalist predators, but eggs and young larvae are fed upon by Geocoris big-eyed bugs and Nabis damsel bugs.
-There are also two large predatory stink bug species that feed on CPB larvae and at least one species of beneficial fly of the genus Myiopharus that attacks CPB.
-Birds are also good predators of CPB.
+There are also two large predatory stink bug species that feed on CPB larvae and at least one species of beneficial fly of the genus Myiopharus (previously known as Doryphorophaga) that attacks CPB.
+Birds such as crows are also good predators of CPB.
 In some situations, severe disease-related mortality can occur during pupation and overwintering in the soil.

 Crop rotation is very important for CPB management.
 Adults overwinter in the soil, so if potatoes follow potatoes, beetles will emerge and immediately infest the new crop.
 Some studies suggest at least 0.5 km distance between fields to provide protection when crops are rotated.
 Trenches are also recommended since the beetles disperse from their overwintering sites by walking.

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - Beauvaria bassiana-Some formulations are OMRI-listed for organic use.